timbray/quamina/CONTRIBUTING.md

 used in Quamina.
 See the
 [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

-Try to limit column width to 120 characters for both code and markdown documents such as this one.
+Try to limit column width to 120 characters for both code and Markdown documents such as this one.

 ### Format of the Commit Message